wprashed/cart-reminder-timer/README.md

 ### Step 1: Download the Plugin

-Download the latest version of Cart Reminder Timer for WooCommerce from the WordPress Plugin Directory or your custom repository.
+Download the latest version of Dealicious - Cart Reminder Timer for WooCommerce from the WordPress Plugin Directory or your custom repository.

 ### Step 2: Upload to WordPress